-The return-to-work programme starts in Olten or Yverdon-les-bains in December 2022 and lasts 6 to 12 months, depending on the level of employment.
+The return-to-work programme starts in Olten or Yverdon-les-bains and lasts 6 to 12 months, depending on the level of employment.
 The minimum working percentage is 60%.
 Following one week of theoretical onboarding at the SBB training centre, you set out your first month in the area of job planning personally and together with your manager, on the basis of your professional experience and specialist knowledge.

 The aim is to get to grips with the organization of the workshop and its various areas in a practical way, while also building up your network or contacts and relationships.
 During this time, you take the driving test for job planning.
 The skills you acquire will then enable you to take on responsibility and work independently on small projects.
 Your mentor is always by your side during this stage of your training, supporting you to continually improve your work and production processes.

 To return to work as a job planning specialist, you must have completed basic training in a technical field, plus ideally further education in engineering, business processes, electrics or similar to professional education level / university of applied sciences level.
 You are competent working with Microsoft Office programmes.
 Knowledge of SAP R3 (PM, PP, MM, PS, SD) is desired.
 You communicate fluently in German.
 Other national languages are an advantage for the intensive collaboration with the workshops in Yverdon and Bellinzona.